lycus/mci/docs/type_system.rst

     // A type with a thread-local field.
 The field has distinct values for
     // each running thread in the program.
 Thread-local fields are similar
-    // to static fields in that ``field.gset`` and related instructions must
+    // to static fields in that field.static.set and related instructions
-    // be used to access them.
+    // must be used to access them. type Foo3
-    type Foo3
     {
         field thread int32 bar;